Outsourcing logistics services to 3PLs is a risky business.

 A 3PL outsource will generate significantly more value to your business than doing it yourself.
 If done properly it will also dramatically reduce the risk of change.

-Value, of course, can be determined in many different ways.
+Value in supply chain operations can be measured in many different ways.

 Operational cost reduction, getting capital off the balance sheet, having a more flexible future-proofed solution are all legitimate justifications for an outsource.
 However, don’t forget that you are outsourcing the means of fulfilling your customer’s requirements and hence an essential element of your core business.